-If you want to go see the world, you’ve got to quit spending $20 at the bar most nights.
-Struggle through with Netflix.
+If you want to go see the world, you’ve got to quit spending $20 frivolously at the bar, Target, take-out, etc. Struggle through with Netflix.
 It’s worth it.

 Where does that money outside of bills go?
 Write out your monthly bills and see what extra can be put in your new savings account for the big trip.

 What area of the world are you going to?
 How much is accommodation and food for the day?
 The internet is an extension of your hand.
 Use it!!!
 I created a $30 / day spending budget for my trip via my information from the internet and travel blogs.
 They are the best resource you could ask for – by traveler for traveler.
 Check out WikiTravel, Lonely Planet, and Nomadic Matt.